NETWAYS/gitlab-training/day1/03_Basics/03_Changes.md

 ## Objective: Reset File from Staging Area
 ****

-* Reset file from staging area
+* Remove a file from staging area

 ## Steps: